wormhole-foundation/xdapp-book/src/technical/evm/bestPractices.md

     // This allows for composability of the module logic while still being secure!

-    emitMyMessage(MY_OTHER_CONTRACT, 0);
+    emitMyMessage(MY_OTHER_CONTRACT, 1);

     // Suppose I also want to send tokens to my contract on the OTHER_CHAIN
     // Because transferTokensWithPayload is a composable message, I can include it.
-    // Because the nonce of both these messages is 0, they will be combined into a batch VAA.
+    // Because the nonce of both these messages is 1, they will be combined into a batch VAA.
     // NOTE: transferTokens (the basic transfer) is NOT considered a composable message

     token_bridge.transferTokensWithPayload(SOME_TOKEN, SOME_AMOUNT, OTHER_CHAIN, MY_OTHER_CONTRACT,
-    0, null);
+    1, null);

-    // Lastly, I request that the batch for nonce 0 be delivered to MY_OTHER_CONTRACT relayer_contract.requestDelivery(OTHER_CHAIN, MY_OTHER_CONTRACT, 0, getRelayerFeeAmount());
+    // Lastly, I request that the batch for nonce 1 be delivered to MY_OTHER_CONTRACT ICoreRelayer.DeliveryRequest memory request = ICoreRelayer.DeliveryRequest(
+        OTHER_CHAIN, //targetChain
+        MY_OTHER_CONTRACT, //targetAddress
+        MY_OTHER_CONTRACT_CONTRACT, //refundAddress
+        msg.value, //computeBudget
+        0, //applicationBudget
+        relayer_contract.getDefaultRelayParams() //relayerParams
+    );
+    relayer.requestDelivery{value: msg.value}(
+        request, 1, relayer.getDefaultRelayProvider()
+    );
 }
 ```